PySimpleGUI/DocsCleanup/cookbook.md

 ### Async Uses - Polling

 Use this design pattern for projects that need to poll or output something on a regular basis.
 In this case, we're indicating we want a `timeout=10` on our `window.read` call.
-This will cause the `Read` call to return a "timeout key" as the event every 10 milliseconds has passed without some GUI thing happening first (like the user clicking a button).
+This will cause the `Read` call to return a "timeout key" as the event every 10 milliseconds that pass without some GUI thing happening first (like the user clicking a button).
 The timeout key is `PySimpleGUI.TIMEOUT_KEY` usually written as `sg.TIMEOUT_KEY` in normal PySimpleGUI code.

 Use caution when using windows with a timeout.
 You should **rarely** need to use a `timeout=0`.
 A zero value is a truly non-blocking call, so try not to abuse this design pattern.
 You shouldn't use a timeout of zero unless you're a realtime application and you know what you're doing.
 A zero value will consume 100% of the CPU core your code is running on.
-Abuse it an bad things ***will*** happen.
+Abuse it and bad things ***will*** happen.

 A note about timers... this is not a good design for a stopwatch as it can very easily drift.
 This would never pass for a good solution in a bit of commercial code.
 For better accuracy always get the actual time from a reputable source, like the operating system.
 Use that as what you use to measure and display the time.

 ![image](https://user-images.githubusercontent.com/46163555/68599926-82c43880-046f-11ea-9901-84fae885ec8d.png)

+​
 ```python
 import PySimpleGUI as sg